 When a person is experiencing this symptom or any other symptoms of thyroid eye disease, it’s very important to have both an oculoplastic surgeon and experienced head and neck surgeon manage and treat your condition with orbital decompression.

 Orbital Decompression Surgery

 As stated above, protrusion of one or both eyes as a result of Grave’s disease is best treated by a surgeon who fully understands the necessary treatment of the thyroid and a surgeon who is experienced in treating issues relating to the eyes.
-At La Peer Health Systems, Dr. Taban and Dr. Larian work together to bring patients the best outcomes possible during treatment and management of thyroid eye disease.
+At La Peer Health Systems, Dr. Larian works to bring patients the best outcomes possible during treatment and management of thyroid eye disease.

 Orbital decompression surgery is performed using minimally invasive technology that will leave the patient without any scars or signs of a surgical procedure as a result of proptosis meaning bulgy eyes.
 During the procedure, an oculoplastic surgeon will decompress the eye.
 This reduces the bulgy appearance by expanding the socket and allowing the eye to move backwards.

 Following orbital decompression, it’s normal to experience swelling and bruising for the next seven to ten days.
 Over the course of the following weeks, you’ll begin to feel better and back to normal, without any sign that you’ve undergone surgery.
 Because your hyperthyroidism will still need to be managed, Dr. Larian can now help you provide you with the best outcomes possible that will improve your overall quality of life.